nameless-and-blameless/TAG/reports/Home.md

 | Calvary Baptist Church, Lexington, KY (Mother's Day 2024)                                     | Predominantly White            | 400+                       | [[Calvary Baptist Church]]                                |
 | Hickory Valley Christian Church, Suburban Chattanooga, TN (Mother's Day 2024)                 | Predominantly White            | 1,000+                       | [[Hickory Valley Christian Church]]                       |

-- The massacre of Mount Calvary Baptist Church, a predominantly black congregation in Lexington, KY on April 2, 2023 [[TAG wiki|Mount Calvary Baptist Church]]
-- The massacre of House of God on Georgetown Street, a predominantly black congregation in Lexington, KY in May 2023 [[TAG wiki|House of God (Georgetown Street)]]
-- The massacre of House of God on Broadway, a predominantly black congregation in Lexington, KY in May 2023 [[TAG wiki|House of God (Broadway)]]
-- The massacre of Lexington Bethel Baptist Church, a predominantly white congregation in Lexington, KY in June 2023 [[TAG wiki|Lexington Bethel Baptist Church]]
-- The massacre of Mount Zion Baptist Church, a predominantly black congregation in Georgetown, KY [[TAG wiki|Mount Zion Baptist Church]]
-- The massacre of Calvary Baptist Church, a predominantly white congregation in Lexington, KY on Mother's Day 2024 [[TAG wiki|Calvary Baptist Church]]
-- The massacre of Hickory Valley Christian Church, a predominantly white congregation in suburban Chattanooga on Mother's Day 2024 [[TAG wiki|Hickory Valley Christian Church]]

 ## Notable Individuals
 - John Grootegoed and Gabrielle Galardo [[TAG wiki|John and Gabrille Galardo Grootegoed]]